Department Guidelines Manual

 The following two sites cover definitions and operation of trust funds.
 These sites will be relevant for faculty with contracts and grants.
 Consult the Departmental Executive Assistant as questions arise.

-2.22 Member’s Web Page Responsibility (Faculty & Staff Personal Departmental Webpages) (TOC)
+2.22 Member’s Web Page Responsibility (Faculty and Staff Personal Departmental Webpages) (TOC)

 POLICY: Each faculty and staff member, including lecturers and employed graduate students, is responsible for the content and maintenance of their individual "official" departmental webpage.
 Accurate contact information is the responsibility of each employee.
 For all faculty and graduate students, the departmental standard listing contains your basic contact information, academic/research interests, educational history, and uploading annually an updated CV.
 For all teaching faculty (including tenure-track, lecturers, and graduate students), there is the ability to list your office hours and upload your syllabus(i) directly on your webpage.
 Additional features include: a photo upload, a personal website link, a short bio, recent academic/research projects, recent publications, recent presentations, and ongoing major responsibilities/involvements.
 Most of this information will also be accessible from your CV, which is to be available from your departmental personal webpage.